tumagonx/nwjs_docs_old/Crash-dump.md

  * Windows: [System temporary directory](http://msdn.microsoft.com/en-us/library/windows/desktop/aa364992%28v=vs.85%29.aspx)
  * Mac: ~/Library/Breakpad/`product name`  (product name is defined in .plist file in the application bundle)

+> On some systems you need to ensure the directory exists (aka create the directory manually) to get dumps created

 The dump location can be changed by an API:

 ```javascript